Booking.com: best prices

 Next head to Lomello, the town which gave its name to the region.
 In Lomello there are some important historic and architectural artefacts such as the 7th century baptistry of San Giovanni ad Fontes, erected in Longobard times.
 The building has an octagonal structure, a beautiful dome and is surrounded by rectangular and circular chapels in the Romanesque style.

 The same architectural style can be seen in the 11th century Church of Santa Maria Maggiore, with its extraordinary rectangular bell tower in the sides of which four large Roman archs are visible.

 Mortara: art in the cathedral

+Painting is well represented in the Cathedral of Mortara, where you can see a Crucifixion by Giovan Battista Crespi (aka Cerano) dating from 1610, and also important works by Giulio Cesare Procaccino and Genovesino.
 There is also an interesting Virgin Mary of the Rosary (1578) by local painter Bernardino Lanino, while other interesting paintings here are by Girolamo Giovenone, with an altar piece of Virgin Mary and Child in the Church of San Lorenzo.